lavanyakoleti1729/AI_IMAGE_CLASSIFIER/README.md

 # AI_IMAGE_CLASSIFIER

-to deploy model using flask
+To deploy model using flask:
+enter the following commands in the terminal
+$env:FLASK_APP = "script.py"
+flask run